ssube/onnx-web/docs/server-admin.md

     - not available for ONNX pipelines (most of them)
     - https://huggingface.co/docs/diffusers/optimization/fp16#sliced-vae-decode-for-larger-batches
 - `onnx-*`
+  - `onnx-cpu-*`
+    - CPU offloading for individual models
+    - `onnx-cpu-text-encoder`
+      - recommended for SDXL highres
+    - `onnx-cpu-unet`
+      - not recommended
+    - `onnx-cpu-vae`
+      - may be necessary for SDXL highres
   - `onnx-deterministic-compute`
     - enable ONNX deterministic compute
   - `onnx-fp16`